Ceuta: Demographics

-As of 2018, its population was 85,144.
+As of 2024, its population was 83,299.

 Due to its location, Ceuta is home to a mixed ethnic and religious population.
 The two main religious groups are Christians and Muslims.
 As of 2006 approximately 50% of the population was Christian and approximately 48% Muslim.
 As of a 2018 estimate, around 67.8% of the city's population were born in Ceuta.

 Spanish is the primary and official language of the enclave.
 Moroccan Arabic (Darija) is widely spoken.
-In 2021, the Council of Europe demanded that Spain formally recognize the language by 2023.

 Religion

 Christianity has been present in Ceuta continuously from late antiquity, as evidenced by the ruins of a basilica in downtown Ceuta and accounts of the martyrdom of St. Daniel Fasanella and his Franciscans in 1227 during the Almohad Caliphate.

 The town's Grand Mosque had been built over a Byzantine-era church.
 In 1415, the year of the city's conquest, the Portuguese converted the Grand Mosque into Ceuta Cathedral.
 The present form of the cathedral dates to refurbishments undertaken in the late 17th century, combining baroque and neoclassical elements.
 It was dedicated to St Mary of the Assumption in 1726.

 The Roman Catholic Diocese of Ceuta was established in 1417.
 It incorporated the suppressed Diocese of Tanger in 1570.
 The Diocese of Ceuta was a suffragan of Lisbon until 1675, when it became a suffragan of Seville.
 In 1851, Ceuta's administration was notionally merged into the Diocese of Cádiz and Ceuta as part of a concordat between Spain and the Holy See; the union was not actually accomplished, however, until 1879.

 Small Jewish and Hindu minorities are also present in the city.

-Roman Catholicism is the largest religion in Ceuta.
-In 2019, the proportion of Ceutans that identify themselves as Roman Catholic was 60.0%.
-The next largest religion was Islam (36.7%).